-- Academic Programs: The Academic Programs team is the gatekeeper to the BASIS Curriculum, handling assessments, scheduling, and ensuring we align to meet the expectations of BASIS Curriculum Schools.
-Student records including grade reports, required forms, and attendance are maintained by the Academic Programs office.
-For records request, please email BIMNAcPro@BASISIndependent.com.
-For immunization records and medical forms, contact our Health Coordinator at bimnhealthoffice@basisindependent.com. - Admissions: The Admissions team welcomes new families to our program and educates them on the benefits of our academic program. - Auxiliary Programs: The Auxiliary Programs team helps students explore new interests and discover their passions outside of the classroom through clubs, sports, community-building events, and our summer program.
+- Academic Programs: The Academic Programs team is the gatekeeper to the BASIS Curriculum, handling assessment and scheduling, and ensuring we align to meet the expectations of BASIS Curriculum Schools.
+Student records including grade reports, required forms, and attendance are maintained by this office.
+If the School has a health office, immunization records and medical forms are maintained by the Health Coordinator.
+For records request, please email BIMNAcPro@basisindependent.com. - Admissions: The Admissions team welcomes new families to our program and educates them on the benefits of our academic program. - Auxiliary Programs: The Auxiliary Programs team helps students explore new interests and discover their passions outside of the classroom through clubs, sports, community-building events, and our summer program.
 This team also assists with the Late Bird program. - School & Student Services: From student health to bussing to parent communications, our School and Student Services team is indispensable in all aspects of making school a positive experience for the whole community.
 The Operations team assists with transportation, food service and questions regarding tuition, fees and BIPP.
 The Director of Communications assists parents with ParentSquare, writes the Weekly Newsletters and communicates with parent committees.
-For all other student services, contact the School office or consult the Directory in ParentSquare.

-Student Affairs: The Student Affairs team develops and administers plans to support and enhance the experience of our students in all grade bands from academic support to social-emotional development.
+For all other student services, contact the School office or consult the Directory in ParentSquare. - Student Affairs: The Student Affairs team develops and administers plans to support and enhance the experience of our students- from academic support to social-emotional development.